 Two kinds of eyedrops

 Presbyopia occurs when the clear lens of the eye stiffens over time and loses flexibility.
 This makes it hard to focus on words on a page or smartphone.
-Two types of eye drops — each with unique mechanisms – are under development to address this.
+Two types of eye drops — each with unique mechanisms – address this.
 Miotic drops make the pupil contract, limiting out-of-focus information.
+The first FDA-approved drop for presbyopia is a type of miotic drop.
 Lens-softening drops help restore the flexibility of the lens.
-Both types of drops are in clinical trials, where their safety and effectiveness are being tested in humans.
-Experts predict that at least one drop may get the green light soon — maybe even within the next two years.

-Miotic drops change the size of the pupil.
+Miotic drops change the size of the pupil, and may also increase ciliary body tone.
 By creating a ‘pinhole effect’, this type of drop maximizes near and far focus.
 This is reminiscent of an original film camera, before the invention of the lens.
-At least three companies are developing miotic drops: Allergan, Presbyopia Therapies and Orasis Pharmaceuticals.
-Allergan is in phase 3 of FDA trials.
-Presbyopia Therapies and Orasis Pharmaceuticals have recently completed phase 2b trials.
+Allergan released the first FDA-approved miotic drop treatment for presbyopia in 2021.

 This type of drop softens the eye’s aging lens.
 When the lens regains flexibility, the eye can better focus on near objects.
 Lens-softening drops cannot completely restore near vision.
 But they may be able to turn back the clock by up to 10 years.
 This type of drop may work best for people without cataracts who are in the beginning stages of presbyopia.
 That includes nearly half of people diagnosed with the condition.
 Novartis has developed the first lens-softening drop, and it is currently in phase 2 trials.